 Shelly Bay Beach Bermuda

-Shelly Bay Beach is located in Hamilton Parish.
-The beach has been named after Henry Shelly, one of the crew members of the wrecked ship Sea Venture.
-It was in this ship that Sir George Somers and his men landed up in Bermuda in 1609 which led to the first settlement in the island.
+It was in this ship that Sir George Somers and his men landed in Bermuda in 1609 which led to the first human settlement in Bermuda.
 The ship got wrecked at a reef near St. George's.
-There are plenty of fringing trees that shade Shelly bay beach.
-The beach has lovely soft white sand.

 Shelly Bay Beach Bermuda